Dylanph21/Rocket-League-Stats-Tracker/README.md

    ```sh
    git clone https://github.com/Dylanph21/Rocket-League-Stats-Tracker.git
    ```
-2. Acquire a RapidAPI-key from https://rapidapi.com/rocket-league-rocket-league-default/api/rocket-league1/ by creating an account or logging in.
+2. Acquire a free RapidAPI-key from https://rapidapi.com/rocket-league-rocket-league-default/api/rocket-league1/ by creating an account or logging in.
 Insert key into example.env and rename file to .env
 3. Install NPM packages
    ```sh
    npm install